Q. What is an application

 all employees will see it.
 You are also

-required, under the Code, to co-operate with the Industrial Relations Officer in making
+required, under the Code, to co-operate with the Returning Officer in making

 available to that Officer all records necessary to carry out the Board's investigation and